62firelight/62firelight/README.md

 ## Hi 👋 I'm Luke

-I'm a Computer Science Honours graduate who's passionate about developing software (especially if it's related to web apps 🌐 or games! 🎮)
+I'm a Computer Science Honours graduate who's passionate about developing software 🖥️ (especially if it's related to websites 🌐 or games! 🎮)

 🤔 I'm currently working on revising my web development skills.

 ## Projects

-Check my projects below:
+Check out my projects below:

+🖥️ [ManimRT (2024)](https://github.com/62firelight/manimRT-490) - A plugin for Manim (a Python library for creating programmatic animations) that makes it easy to create animations for explaining ray tracing.
+Further documentation is available on its [wiki](https://github.com/62firelight/manimRT-490/wiki)

+🌐 [Destiny 2 Zero Hour Solver (2023)](https://github.com/62firelight/d2-zero-hour-solver)  - A web app that functions as a resource hub for the Zero Hour exotic mission in Destiny 2, a live service game

-🌐 [Mass Effect 2 Final Mission Calculator (2023)](https://github.com/62firelight/ME2FMC) - A calculator for the final mission of Mass Effect 2 (created using React)
+🌐 [Mass Effect 2 Final Mission Calculator (2023)](https://github.com/62firelight/ME2FMC) - A calculator web app for the final mission of my all-time favourite game, Mass Effect 2 (created using React)

 🎮 [Asteroids Recreation (2022)](https://github.com/62firelight/AsteroidsRecreation) - A rudimentary recreation of Asteroids created in Unity